 At one time, most of Fond du Lac County was covered by prairie -- native grasslands that were home to bison, prairie chickens, bobolinks and other wildlife.
-At the Gottfried Prairie and Arboretum on the UW-Fond du Lac campus, a group of volunteers has reestablished the native plants that once grew on this site.
+At the Gottfried Prairie and Arboretum adjacent to the University of Wisconsin Oshkosh, Fond du Lac campus, a group of volunteers has reestablished the native plants that once grew on this site.

 The project began in 1991, with the goal of representing the original plant communities of Wisconsin in a small arboretum.
 At present, volunteers have planted 42 acres of native prairie grasses and wildflowers, developed two wildlife ponds and planted 176 native trees and shrubs.
 Most of the wildflower seeds were collected from some of the last remaining original prairie sites in Fond du Lac County.
 To educate local residents there's an interpretive trail as well as six benches, two picnic tables, and a kiosk for recreation.

 The Formal Arboretum is an innovative attempt to depict the native plants and plant communities of Wisconsin in a design representing the "Tension Zone" of our state.
 This is the area of overlap of northern and southern Wisconsin plant communities, which occurs in the Fond du Lac area.
 It consists of savannah, lowland forests and northern mixed forests, plus their associated wildflowers.

 The Gottfried Prairie and Arboretum is named for Bradley Gottfried, former dean of UW-Fond du Lac (now known as UW-Oshkosh, Fond du Lac campus), and a major force behind the project's initiation and development.
 Dean Gottfried's vision and persistence have resulted in the restoration of a portion of native prairie for county residents to enjoy.

 March | Plant Sale (Look for the order form in February.)

 April - November | Prairie Walks (Details coming soon!)